numsim-group/klimakoffer/milestone4/milestone4_northsouth_ebm.md

 > **We should maybe include the temporal evolution of the source term S(t) in the above figure to investigate the phase shift regarding**
 > I am not yet happy with the part that follows, to clearly explain, why the temperatures are not phase shifted...

 We can clearly see that the temperature distributions of north and south are phase shifted.
 It seems however, that the phase shift in this simple model is mainly due to the seasonal difference of the solar insoluation.
 There is no clear effect due to the difference in heat capacity visible.
 The average heat-capacities are $C_N = 5,2$ and $C_S=7$ $[J/Ksm]$.
 If we check the maximum temperature variation in the hemispheres, we get $\Delta T_{N,max} = 5$ and $\Delta T_{S,max} = 4.2$ $[K]$, which shows that a lower heat-capacity allows for a stronger variation in temperature.
 From our own experience about the annual seasons, it is clear that the seasonal temperature distribution from both, the North and the South, are still off.
-It seems that averaging our EBM first in the North and in the South, then compute the temperatures is to crude of an approximation to capture the seasonal temperature distribution accurately.
+It seems that averaging our EBM first in the North and in the South, then compute the temperatures is too crude of an approximation to capture the seasonal temperature distribution accurately.